Technical Support for Antennas & Related Gear

 VSWR Explained: Data-Alliance.net

-Voltage Standing Wave Ratio (VSWR) measures the efficiency of transmission of radio frequency (RF) power from its source through a transmission line to an antenna.
+Voltage Standing Wave Ratio (VSWR) measures the efficiency of radio frequency (RF) power transmission from its source through a transmission line to an antenna.

 • In a perfect system, 100% of the RF power is transmitted through a "loss-less" line.

-• In reality, imperfections in transmission with mismatched impedance causes RF energy to be reflected back to source.
+• In reality, imperfections in transmission with mismatched impedance cause RF energy to be reflected to the source.

 • VSWR expresses this variance between maximum and minimum voltage across the transmission line.